faizalrezaa/notescorner/README.md

 ### 2. Networking Data
 * **API Integration**: Perform RESTFull API clas using method such as `CREATE`, `GET`, `UPDATE`, `DELETE`.
 * **Error Handling**: Implement complexity logic to manage excaptions, such timeouts, API errors, and empty states
 * **Data Source**: Feel free for u to using [public API](https://github.com/public-apis/public-apis) available online. or your own API (using any tools like Express.js, Golang, Java, etc) it doesn't affect our scoring.
-The key factor in evaluation is how you handle the given data, so keep that in mind while working
   > **Note:** Evaluation focuses on your data handling logic and architecture rather than the API source itself.

 ### 3. User Interface